InvestMoat

 Alibaba's moat is scale leadership across Chinese e-commerce, cloud, and AI — durable structurally with persistent geopolitical / regulatory tail risk:

 • Alibaba Cloud + Qwen Franchise: Alicloud is the leading domestic cloud (~37% Chinese cloud share).
-Qwen LLM family is the leading open-source-style Chinese model with global penetration in non-US markets and is the foundation for Alicloud AI inference revenue.
-Cloud revenue grew 38% YoY in FQ4 FY26 (external +40%), with AI-related products posting triple-digit growth for an 11th consecutive quarter and now ~30% of external cloud revenue.
+Qwen is the leading open-source-style Chinese model and the foundation for Alicloud AI inference.
+Cloud +38% YoY in FQ4 FY26 (external +40%), AI products triple-digit for an 11th straight quarter (~30% of external cloud).
+Management guides MaaS ARR >RMB10B in the June quarter and ~RMB30B by FY27 year-end, with AI products >50% of external cloud within ~1 year.

 Alibaba's moats are substantively AI-positive — Qwen + Alicloud + commerce data flywheel compound with AI adoption.
 The franchise question is geopolitical and regulatory, not technological; valuation prices in worst-case outcomes and ignores AI franchise.